Code-Institute-Submissions/matt70iu-JavaScript-milestone-V1_JuneResub/README.md

 - All wording was written by the developer with the aim of creating a simple, useful to do list.
 - Social media icons contained in the footer were sourced from https://www.fontawsome.com.
-- Added favicon to site using https://favicon.io/
+- Added favicon to site using https://favicon.io/ although could not use in final version.
 - Used https://cssgradient.io/ to get backgournd colours.

 ### Acknowledgements